Arthurkhan/star-gazer-analysis/update-logs/2025-05-30-enhanced-detailed-analysis-visuals.md

 # Enhanced Detailed Analysis Visual Design - 2025-05-30

 ## Overview
 Improved the visual design of the Detailed Analysis section in the All Reviews page to make it more appealing and easier to read, with emphasis on important information through better typography, visual hierarchy, and modern design elements.
+Also fixed the fullscreen scrolling issue.

 ## Objectives
 - Make important information stand out with larger, bolder typography